notnyt/beaglebone/README.md

 ### GPIO Pins
 The beaglebone has a large number of GPIO pins.
 These pins function at 3.3v.
 Do not provide more than 3.3v to any GPIO pin or risk damaging the hardware.

-Not all GPIO pins will be usable.
-Currently there is a bug affecting P9_17 and P9_18.
-They do not function in the latest Debian image.

 There are built in _capes_ that have priority over the GPIO pins unless disabled.
 These are for HDMI and the onboard eMMC.
 It is documented [here](http://beagleboard.org/Support/bone101#headers-black).
 It is possible to disable these _capes_ if you are not using them.

 ### Analog Pins